 Let’s talk about what you should pay careful attention to when choosing meat-free alternatives such as meat-free bacon, burgers, sausages and pies.

 Many meat-free alternatives are very high in salt.
-For example, Vegie Delights Bacon Style Rashers have 2.3 grams (924mg of sodium) of salt per 100 grams!
+For example, Vegie Delights Bacon Style Rashers have 924mg of sodium of salt per 100 grams (any product with over 400mg sodium per 100g is considered to be a high sodium choice)!
 When choosing meat-free alternatives, pay attention to the nutrition information panel and choose products that have:

 - Best Choice – products with less than 120mg of sodium per 100g